 An evening of water tales

-Following the success of our recent Wee Small Hours event, we present a fun evening of water tastings, poetry and a chance to hear the stories from those collectors who helped Tania Kovats bring the world’s seas to The Fruitmarket Gallery in a slideshow presentation.
+To celebrate Tania Kovats’ Oceans, The Fruitmarket Gallery presents a fun evening of water tastings, poetry and a chance to hear stories from the water collectors who helped Tania Kovats bring the world’s seas to The Fruitmarket Gallery.

 Sensing the Landscape Workshop